Axiom of dependent choice: Formal statement

-In fact, x_{0} may be taken to be any desired element of X. (To see this, apply the axiom as stated above to the set of finite sequences that start with x_{0} and in which subsequent terms are in relation $R$, together with the total relation on this set of the second sequence being obtained from the first by appending a single term.)
+In fact, $x_0$ may be taken to be any desired element of $X$.
+(To see this, apply the axiom as stated above to the set of finite sequences that start with $x_0$ and in which subsequent terms are in relation $R$, together with the total relation on this set of the second sequence being obtained from the first by appending a single term.)